An Equilibrium Analysis of Scrip Systems: Existence of Equilibria

 \lem Consider the family of games $G_m = (T,\vec{f},h,m,n)$ and the strategies $\vec{S}(\vec{k})$, for $mhn < \sum_t f_t k_t hn$.
 For this family of games, $\lambda_{m,\vec{k}}$ is non-decreasing in $m$ and non-increasing in $\vec{k}$; $p_u^{m,\vec{k}}$ is non-decreasing in $m$ and non-increasing in $\vec{k}$; and the function $\BR_G$ is non-decreasing in $\vec{k}$ and non-increasing in $m$. \elem

 The intuition behind monotonicity is easy to explain: if the agents other than agent $i$ use a higher threshold, then they will volunteer more often.
 Thus, agent $i$ is less likely to be chosen when he volunteers, and thus he will need to volunteer more often (and so use a higher threshold himself).
 Monotonicity is enough to guarantee the existence of an equilibrium.
 We actually know that there is an equilibrium even without the use of monotonicity.
 If all agents choose a threshold of \$0, so no agent ever volunteers, then clearly $i$'s best response is also never to volunteer; getting a dollar is useless if it can never be spent.
-Fortunately, we can use monotonicity to show that there is a nontrivial equibrium in threshold strategies as well.
-Indeed, to guarantee the existence of a nontrivial equilibrium, it suffices to show there is some vector $\vec{k}$ of thresholds such that $\BR_G(\vec{k}) > \vec{k}$.
-The following lemma, whose proof is again deferred to Appendix~\ref{sec:threshold}, shows that we can always find such a point for sufficiently large $\delta_t$.
+Fortunately, we can use monotonicity to show that there is a nontrivial equilibrium in threshold strategies as well.
+Indeed, to guarantee the existence of a nontrivial equilibrium, it suffices to show there is some vector $\vec{k}$ of thresholds such that $\BR_G(\vec{k}) > \vec{k}$. \footnote{We write $\vec{k}' \geq \vec{k}$ to denote $k_t' \geq k_t$ for all $t$, with strictness if the inequality for at least one $t$ is strict.} The following lemma, whose proof is again deferred to Appendix~\ref{sec:threshold}, shows that we can always find such a point for sufficiently large $\delta_t$.

 \lem For all games $G = (T,\vec{f},h,m,n)$, there exists a $\delta^*<1$ such that if $\delta_t > \delta^*$ for all $t$, there is a vector $\vec{k}$ of thresholds such that $\BR_G(\vec{k}) > \vec{k}$. \elem